What's it worth?

 Vintage Millers Falls hand drills are collected both as functional tools and display pieces.
 The No. 2 model with its distinctive red paint, three-jaw chuck, and smooth gear action is the most popular.
 All-original examples with intact side handle and clean gears bring the highest prices.

 Knowing the new retail price helps you calculate resale margins and spot underpriced items.
-Use these links to check current Amazon prices for popular power tools items.
+Use these links to check current Amazon prices for popular used power tool items.

 * As an Amazon Associate we earn from qualifying purchases at no extra cost to you.